-Inclusive Early Childhood Education
+Inclusive Early Childhood Education, Associates

-They also meet the requirements of the federal legislation, which require that paraprofessionals in public schools have a minimum of two years of college.
-Graduates may be eligible for licensure in the State of Ohio as an Educational Paraprofessional Associate.
+Graduates with an Associate of Applied Science degree in Inclusive Education are employed in both public and private schools and may serve as family childcare providers, family advocates, parent educators, administrators, or staff trainers.
+They meet the requirements of federal legislation, which require that paraprofessionals in public schools have a minimum of two years of college.
+Graduates may be eligible for licensure in the state of Ohio as an Educational Paraprofessional Associate.

-- Engage and collaborate with families, communities and other professionals to support the learning and development of all young children;
+- Engage and collaborate with families, communities and other professionals to support the learning and development of all young children.

-- Teach and nurture young children based on knowledge of typical and atypical child development, educational psychology and diversity in our society;
+- Teach and nurture young children based on knowledge of typical and atypical child development, educational psychology and diversity in our society.

-- Act as inclusive early childhood professionals who are continuous, collaborative and reflective learners, who act using ethical guidelines, and who advocate for all young children and their families.
+- Act as inclusive early childhood professionals who are continuous, collaborative and reflective learners, who act using ethical guidelines and who advocate for all young children and their families.